 Most ceramic pans lose significant non-stick performance within 6 to 12 months of regular use.
 Heavy use (4 to 5 times per week) accelerates this to as little as 4 to 6 months.
 The sol-gel ceramic coating is softer than PTFE and wears down faster from thermal cycling and utensil contact.
 A comparable PTFE pan typically lasts 2 to 4 years under the same conditions.

 Ceramic coatings degrade through thermal cycling (heating and cooling repeatedly), microscopic scratches from utensils, and residue buildup from cooking sprays.
 Once the surface develops micro-abrasions, food finds purchase in those tiny scratches and sticking begins.
-Unlike PTFE which maintains its slickness until the coating physically peels, ceramic loses performance gradually and often without visible damage.
+Unlike PTFE, which maintains its slickness until the coating physically peels, ceramic loses performance gradually and often without visible damage.

 Are Teflon pans safe to use in 2026?